OfficeDev/script-lab/README.md

 - **Run** the code in another pane beside the editor.
 Execution can include logic, API calls to Office, UI in the pane, and even output to a console.
 Every time you make a code change you can refresh the editor and run the new version in seconds.
 - **Share** your snippets through GitHub.
 If you create a snippet you'd like to share, you can use Script Lab to save it.
 Then send the link to someone else to try it and tweak it on their computer.
 The Import feature lets you load other people's snippets.

+Script Lab works in Office 2013 or later on Windows, Office on the web, or Office on Mac.

 You can get [Script Lab](https://appsource.microsoft.com/product/office/WA104380862) right now for free from Microsoft AppSource!
 It works for Excel, Word, and PowerPoint.
-You'll need Office 2013 or later on Windows, Office on the web, or Office on Mac.

 If you're interested in developing for Outlook, you can get [Script Lab for Outlook](https://appsource.microsoft.com/product/office/WA200001603), also free from AppSource.